One of the main reasons people want to keep chickens is because of the delicious fresh egg supply they give in return.

 Something to keep in mind when selecting a breed for best egg laying chickens….

 No matter what breed of laying hen you decide to get, the quantity and quality of eggs are also dependent on your chickens leading healthy and happy lives and having the best nutrition available.
+Take care of your chickens and they will take care of you with an abundance of eggs!

 Chicken Care Shopping List